abielzulio/chatgpt-raycast/README.md

 # How to use

-This package requires a valid session token from ChatGPT to access it's unofficial REST API by [transitive-bullshit/chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api).
+This package requires a valid `Session Token` from ChatGPT to access it's unofficial REST API by [transitive-bullshit/chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api).

 To get a session token: